ivnsch/SwiftCharts/README.md

 ###### License

-SwiftCharts is Copyright (c) 2015 Ivan Schütz and released open source under the attached [Apache 2.0 license](LICENSE).
+SwiftCharts is Copyright (c) 2015 Ivan Schütz and released as open source under the attached [Apache 2.0 license](LICENSE).